 Recently I’ve been working with the band Pink Floyd on their audio series, The Lost Art of Conversation.

 I particularly like making documentaries.
-Recently I’ve been helping tell the story of music and technology – with Nick Mason from Pink Floyd, no less.
+Recently I’ve been helping tell the story of music and technology – with Nick Mason from Pink Floyd.
 Love the electric guitar?
 Fascinated by the Hammond Organ?
 If so click on the links to hear examples of my work.

 I’m often sent on assignments to meet such fascinating figures as Jagari Chanda, Zambia’s first ever rock star and leading light of Zamrock!
 And incredible people such as these Syrians, or this courageous Irish woman.